moayyaed/KerykeionCmsCore/README.md

 ![alt text](https://github.com/Kerykeion7/KerykeionCmsCore/blob/master/Manager.PNG)

-There is built in documentation provided (stil under development).
+There is built in documentation provided (still under development).
 When your on the KerykeionCms pages you will see a blue 'i' on top of the page.
 Click the i and you will be directed to the documentation page.